gs1us-technology/vc-verifier-core/README.md

 # Testing the Library
 The `vc-verifier-core` library includes a number of integration tests to validate different verifiable credentials scenarios.
 These include tests focus on proof verification, revocation status checking, and GS1 based credential validation.

 The following are two verification scenarios include with the library.
-To see all the test scenarios review the `src\tests\index-test.ts` file.
+To see all the test scenarios review the test files under the `src\tests\` folder.

 ## Organization Verifiable Credential
 Validate the GS1 credential chain starting with a GS1 Organization, it's associated Key credential and Company Prefix credential.
 During this validation a GS1 License Prefix credential issued by GS1 Global will be resolved.
 This is done to validate the complete root of trust for GS1 issued credentials.